Pop Culture Madness!

 Taylor Swift accidentally released 8 seconds of white noise on iTunes for $1.29.
 It became #1 in Canada almost immediately before being removed.

-A Swiss Bank Deposit Vault containing 8 million five centime coins, or 400,000 Swiss francs was sold.
-It has been described as "the perfect gift for a real life Scrooge McDuck".
+A Swiss Bank Deposit Vault containing 8 million five-centime coins, or 400,000 Swiss francs was sold.
+It has been described as “the perfect gift for a real-life Scrooge McDuck.”

 Molecular biologist James Watson put his Nobel Prize up for auction in 2014 due to financial hardships.
-It sold for $4.1 million, and was promptly returned to him by the buyer.
+It sold for $4.1 million and was promptly returned to him by the buyer.

-In 2014 only 7 humans were killed by sharks while an estimated 63,000,000 sharks were killed by humans.
+In 2014, only seven humans were killed by sharks, while humans killed an estimated 63,000,000 sharks.

-111-year-old Alexander Imich was a survivor of both the Holocaust and the Soviet gulags.
-Mr. Imich also became the World's Oldest Living Man in 2014.
+111-year-old Alexander Imich was a survivor of the Holocaust and the Soviet gulags.
+Mr. Imich also became the World’s Oldest Living Man in 2014.

-United Passions opened in 10 US theatres on its three day opening weekend and only grossed $941, the lowest opening in US box office history.
+United Passions opened in 10 US theatres on its three-day opening weekend and only grossed $941, the lowest opening in US box office history.

-"The Simpsons Guy", the 2014 crossover between The Simpsons and Family Guy, was described by one critic as a "blight on humanity itself".
+“The Simpsons Guy,” the 2014 crossover between The Simpsons and Family Guy, was described by one critic as a “blight on humanity itself.”

-During the Super Bowl and Puppy Bowl, Nat Geo Wild showed the "Fish Bowl", a 4 hour clip of a goldfish swimming in a bowl.
+During the Super Bowl and Puppy Bowl, Nat Geo Wild showed the “Fish Bowl,” a 4-hour clip of a goldfish swimming in a bowl.

 Because the NFL owns and enforces the trademark for the term "Super Bowl," almost all ads and commercial uses will instead reference "The Big Game" or something similar.
 Stephen Colbert even used "The Supurb Owl" in 2014.

-Cost of a 30 second Superbowl ad: 4.25 Million dollars.
+Cost of a 30-second Superbowl ad: 4.25 Million dollars.

-A 1962 Ferrari 250 GTO serial number 3851GT sold at Bonham's Quail Auction on August 14, 2014 for US $34,650,000.00 ($38,115,000.00 including buyers premium), breaking the record previously held by a 1954 Mercedes-Benz W196R race car
+A 1962 Ferrari 250 GTO, serial number 3851GT, sold at Bonham’s Quail Auction on August 14, 2014, for US $34,650,000.00 ($38,115,000.00, including the buyer premium), breaking the record previously held by a 1954 Mercedes-Benz W196R race car

 RIP, Scandals, Sad and Odd News

-Pia Farrenkopf died in 2009... but her body wasn't discovered until 2014, largely because she had auto-pay set up for her bills.
+Pia Farrenkopf died in 2009… but her body wasn’t discovered until 2014, mainly because she had auto-pay set up for her bills.
 Her mummified body was found in the garage of her newly foreclosed home only after her bank account finally ran dry.

-Michelle Carter, a 17 year old girl, was charged with manslaughter for encouraging her 18 year old boyfriend to commit suicide.
+Michelle Carter, a 17-year-old girl, was charged with manslaughter for encouraging her 18-year-old boyfriend to commit suicide.

-Marriott was fined $600,000 by the FCC in 2014 for blocking customers' personal Wi-Fi so customers were forced to pay for internet.
+Marriott was fined $600,000 by the FCC in 2014 for blocking customers’ personal Wi-Fi, so customers were forced to pay for internet.

 So far, Comcast has won the "Worst Company in America" award twice, first in 2010 and second in 2014.